-Loosen the holes in the right side of the buttstock to remove the comb.
+Loosen the Allen screws in the right side of the buttstock to remove the comb.

 It features an approximate range of 1/4" of cast on or cast off adjustment and 5/8" of drop at comb adjustment.

 CAST ADJUSTMENT